Robust multirobot coordination using priority encoded homotopic constraints: Introduction

 \section{Introduction}

-We consider the problem of coordinating a collection of cooperative robots at an intersection area, motivated by applications such as coordinating a fleet of automated guided vehicles in a factory, or automated cooperative vehicles in a fully automated transportation system.
-Due to the promises in autonomous cars design, automated intersection management has attracted much interest recently \cite{I.Zohdy2012, Dresner2008}.
-Two main goals motivate the research in this topic.
-The first one is to avoid accidents due to collisions that occur particularly at intersections and because of human error (the leading factor in most of road accidents).
-The second one is to enhance road traffic efficiency, given that intersections represent bottlenecks in the traffic network.
-Intelligent cooperative vehicles are expected to reduce congestion, which is one of the major problems in today's metropolitan transportation networks.
+We consider the problem of coordinating a collection of cooperative robots at an intersection area along fixed geometric paths, motivated by applications such as coordinating a fleet of automated guided vehicles in a factory, or automated cooperative vehicles in a fully automated transportation system.
+This coordination problem has been extensively studied and is formulated in the so-called coordination space, first introduced in~\cite{ODonnell1989} and become standard~\cite{LaValle2006}.
+Due to the promises in autonomous cars design, automated intersection management has attracted much interest recently~\cite{Dresner2004, Colombo2012, Kim2014}, but the focus is primarily on the efficiency of the trajectory planner and of the trajectory tracking~\cite{Falcone2007}.
+The complexity of searching a time-optimal optimal trajectory in the coordination space grows however exponentially with the number of robots involved~\cite{Hopcroft1984}, and all the proposed solutions are thus necessarily based on heuristics to allow for real-time effective trajectory computation.
+In contrast, References~\cite{Lumelsky1987,Pallottino2007} proposed coordination without planning at all, based on simple interconnected primitive reactive behaviors~\cite{Brooks1986}.
+It allows for reactivity and robustness to uncertainty, but as noticed in~\cite{Lumelsky1987}, efficiency or even deadlock avoidance guarantees are difficult to obtain.